FahimFaisalKhan/Q-Quiz-React-App/README.md

 • rechart : Rechart Library has been used for creating bar-chart in the statistics route in the React Application.

 • react-fontawsome : react-fontawsome has been used to use font-awsome Icons as react component.

+• swipper : Swipper.js to build eye-catchy and efficient Carousel/Slider